DevExpress-Examples/mvvm-application-with-wpf-bars/Readme.md

 </UserControl>
 ```

-<p>4.
-A helper PersonViewModelCreator class creates a PersonViewModel and populates it with data:</p>
+4. A helper `PersonViewModelCreator` class creates a `PersonViewModel` and populates it with data:

 ```cs
 public static class PersonViewModelCreator {